KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

 ``EmojiCategory`` uses ``EmojiVersion`` to filter out emojis that are unavailable to the current runtime, to only include available emojis.

-> Note: The ``EmojiCategory/frequent`` category is automatically populated by the main ``Keyboard/Services/actionHandler``, which adds any emojis that it handles to the main ``Keyboard/Services/frequentEmojiProvider``.

 ## Unicode Information